BluesClue27/SC3000-Artificial-Intelligence/README.md

 and push the box to the goal efficiently.
 DQN would introduce unnecessary complexities, while MC might be inefficient due to delayed updates

-The Q-learning formula is as shown below (adapted from Lecture Notes).
+The Q-learning formula is as shown below (adapted from Lecture Notes)

 <img src="Images\Q_learning_formula.png" width="700">

 <h4 align = "center">